Boeing B-52 Stratofortress: Origins

 In June 1947, the military requirements were updated and the Model 464-17 met all of them except for the range.
-It was becoming obvious to the USAF that, even with the updated performance, the XB-52 would be obsolete by the time it entered production and would offer little improvement over the Convair B-36 Peacemaker; as a result, the entire project was postponed for six months.
+It was becoming obvious to the USAAF that, even with the updated performance, the XB-52 would be obsolete by the time it entered production and would offer little improvement over the Convair B-36 Peacemaker; as a result, the entire project was postponed for six months.
 During this time, Boeing continued to perfect the design, which resulted in the Model 464–29 with a top speed of 455 mph and a 5000 mi range.
 In September 1947, the Heavy Bombardment Committee was convened to ascertain performance requirements for a nuclear bomber.
-Formalized on 8 December 1947, these requirements called for a top speed of 500 mph and an 8000 mi range, far beyond the capabilities of the 464–29.
+Formalized on 8 December 1947, these requirements called for a top speed of 500 mph and an 8000 mi range, far beyond the capabilities of the 464-29.

 The outright cancellation of the Boeing contract on 11 December 1947 was staved off by a plea from its president William McPherson Allen to the Secretary of the Air Force Stuart Symington.
 Allen reasoned that the design was capable of being adapted to new aviation technology and more stringent requirements.
 In January 1948, Boeing was instructed to thoroughly explore recent technological innovations, including aerial refueling and the flying wing.
-Noting stability and control problems Northrop Corporation was experiencing with their YB-35 and YB-49 flying wing bombers, Boeing insisted on a conventional aircraft, and in April 1948 presented a US$30 million (US$ today) proposal for design, construction, and testing of two Model 464-35 prototypes.
+Noting stability and control problems Northrop Corporation was experiencing with its YB-35 and YB-49 flying wing bombers, Boeing insisted on a conventional aircraft, and in April 1948 presented a US$30 million (US$ today) proposal for design, construction, and testing of two Model 464-35 prototypes.
 Further revisions during 1948 resulted in an aircraft with a top speed of 513 mph at 35000 ft, a range of 6909 mi, and a 280000 lb gross weight, which included 10000 lb of bombs and 19875 USgal of fuel.